stilldavid/userland-book/programmerthink/index.md

 -> * <-

-So back to the problem at hand:  I have this collection of files, and I know how to extract the ones that contain poems.
+Back to the problem at hand:  I have this collection of files, and I know how to extract the ones that contain poems.
 My goal is to see all the poems and collect the subset of them that I still find worthwhile.
 Just knowing how to grep and edit a big file solves my problem.
 And yet:  Something about this nags at my mind.
-I find that, much as I can use standard tools and the filesystem to ask questions about all of my blog posts in 2008, I would like to be able to ask questions about the set of interesting poems.
+I find that, just as I can already use standard tools and the filesystem to ask questions about all of my blog posts in a given year or month, I would like to be able to ask questions about the set of interesting poems.

-If I want to be able to execute many different sorts of commands against this set of poems, it begins to seem that I need a model.
+If I want the freedom to execute many different sorts of commands against this set of poems, it begins to seem that I need a model.